wintercms/meta/release-notes/build-1.1.0.md

 ## Dependencies
 - The Laravel framework has been added as a dependency to the core modules and library to improve the stability of existing Composer installations.
 - The Assetic library is no longer an external dependency as the key functionality has been absorbed by the October Rain library.
+- The Jenssegers/Date library is no longer an external dependency as the key functionality was included in Carbon 2.0 and Argon took over whatever small pieces were left behind.
 - The unmaintained `leefo/scssphp` dependency has been replaced with `scssphp/scssphp`
 - The unmaintained `lessc.inc.php` included dependency has been replaced with `wikimedia/less.php`